-In observance of Minority Health Awareness Month, the latest episode of our Into the Fold podcast features Dr. Calvin Kelly, current dean of students and former director of the Health & Counseling Center at St. Edward’s University in Austin, Texas.
+In observance of Minority Health Awareness Month, the latest episode of our Into the Fold podcast features Dr. Calvin Kelly, current dean of student development and former director of the Health & Counseling Center at St. Edward’s University in Austin, Texas.

 Building Trust Around Stories and Strengths

 Over the span of his career as a mental health professional, Dr. Kelly has learned a thing or two about earning the trust of minority men.
 “When speaking to or working with a man of color, the first thing I do is honor their humanness,” he says.
 For Dr. Kelly, that means helping the person in front of him work towards a basic sense of self—understood by both parties—before any symptoms enter the picture.
 Simply starting counseling sessions by chatting about life at large, or self-disclosing his own struggles with mental health, are two ways Dr. Kelly normalizes a potentially nerve-wracking discussion of stigmatized behaviors.

 Dr. Kelly knows that encouraging minority men to play an active role in improving their mental health and well-being also requires listening to their individual stories and recognizing their individual assets—though not at the expense of context and community.
 For black men especially, a long history of adversity and race-based exclusion from healthcare coexists with two strengths that go just as deep: a capacity for resilience and a “zest for living,” as Dr. Kelly puts it.